Quickstart: Create a mesh network with Azure Virtual Network Manager using Azure PowerShell

 Add a subnet to each virtual network

-To complete the configuration of the virtual networks, add a /24 subnet to each one.
-Create a subnet configuration named default with Add-AzVirtualNetworkSubnetConfig.
+To complete the configuration of the virtual networks, create a subnet configuration named default with a subnet address prefix of /24 by using Add-AzVirtualNetworkSubnetConfig.
+Then, use Set-AzVirtualNetwork to apply the subnet configuration to the virtual network.

 Name = 'default'